Alexandru Papiu Ilarian

 He was a founder and president of the Transylvania Society, between 1867 and 1874.
 He was elected to the Romanian Academy in 1868.
 As member of the Bar in Bucharest, he pleaded in court the case of the oxcart drivers from Giurgiu, in 1873.
 He died in Sibiu (Nagyszeben) on 23 October 1877, and is buried at the Church between the Fir trees.

+Budiul de Câmpie commune was renamed Papiu Ilarian in 1925.
+The Alexandru Papiu Ilarian National College in Târgu Mureș as well as high schools in Dej and Zalău are named after him.